PETA hopes to build memorial where lobsters may have died in Brunswick crash

-BRUNSWICK, Maine — PETA wants to build a 5-foot tombstone where l obsters may have died after a crash on Route 1 in Brunswick last week.
+BRUNSWICK, Maine — PETA wants to build a 5-foot tombstone where lobsters may have died after a crash on Route 1 in Brunswick last week.

 The organization sent a letter to the Maine DOT asking if it could create the roadside memorial.